 How To Feed The Spotify Algorithm To Get More Streams

-Optimize Your Your Spotify for Artists
+Optimize Your Spotify for Artists

 Having a fully complete profile helps Spotify (and users) recognize you as a serious artist.
 That means you need to claim and customize your artist profile.
 Once you’ve claimed yours, make sure it’s up to date with a compelling bio, upcoming concerts, and updated artist photos.
 You can also optimize the performance of your profile within the algorithm by utilizing Spotify features like Discover Mode and Marquee.